jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >_I am interested in an internship so that I can better learn how the skills I'm obtaining at State can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._

-Here's an intersting TED talk take on the elevator pitch: [How to Introduct Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okatomo from April 2025.
+Here's an interesting TED talk take on the elevator pitch: [How to Introduct Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okatomo from April 2025.

 ## Company Research
-Internship offers generally won't appear of the blue on short notice.
+Internship offers generally won't appear out of the blue on short notice.
 You'll have some time research the company that may offer you an internship.
 The internet has made this much easier than when I was a student.
 I suspect that most companies have a public website with some information about their industry.

 I worked with interns at my last company.
 Our college recruiter said that there were two traits she was always looking for in interns:
-* A passion for software engineering
+* A passion for Software Engineering
 * An interest in the company

 Being able to talk to an interviewer about their company or industry shows that you have an interest in them.